 Secure Approval

-Once the lender approves your loan application, you must meet any remaining conditions, such as providing insurance or additional documentation.
+Once the lender approves your loan application, you must meet any remaining conditions, such as providing insurance, additional documentation, audited yearly reviews.
 After completing these requirements, you’ll receive the loan funds.

 Key Considerations